WoTTsecurity/agent/docs/examples/screenly/README.md

 and `ESC` + `:wq` to save.

 Your credentials are now all set up.
-To download them onto the device, you will need to restart the WoTT Agent and the Screenly server:
+To download them onto the device, you will need to restart the WoTT Agent and the Screenly OSE server:

 ```
 $ service wott-agent restart